The Year Creators

 This demonstrated investment is purposeful.
 “We’re in L.A. spending more money than most creators do,” Brian says.
 “We employ a much bigger team than most and have a huge studio space to be, like, in the mix in Burbank here — signaling that we’re ready to help companies that have lost audience.”

-One graphic designer, Matthew Dwyer, has been with Mythical for eight years, beginning with a paid internship while in film school.
+One graphic designer, Matthew Dwyer, has been with Mythical for eight years.
 “When I started, I was the only person with ‘design’ in my job title,” he tells me. ”Now, I’m the Vice President of Design.”
 Still, his parents didn’t believe he had a real job until they visited and saw the office for themselves.

 The second reason why my journey begins here is because of a video Rhett and Link uploaded on February 6, titled “We’re Done.”
 After acknowledging the soft clickbait, the creators go on to proclaim that no, they’re not retiring from YouTube.
 Instead, they’re done trying to pitch their creative projects to gatekeepers at traditional studios.